bocoup/web-platform-contribution-guide/src/skills.rst

 Writing an algorithm usually reduces ambiguity compared to stating requirements based on specific cases.
 It is possible to reason that an algorithm covers 100% of possible cases and an algorithm inherently states the order in which things should happen.

-For example, the specification for the DOM ``createElementNS()`` method as defined in the (superseded) DOM Level 3 Core specification [#dom3core_createElementNS]_ states that some things cause an exception to be thrown:
+For example, the specification for the DOM ``createElementNS()`` method as `defined in the (superseded) DOM Level 3 Core specification <https://www.w3.org/TR/2004/REC-DOM-Level-3-Core-20040407/core.html#ID-DocCrElNS>`__ states that some things cause an exception to be thrown:

     ``INVALID_CHARACTER_ERR``: Raised if the specified ``qualifiedName`` is not an XML name according to the XML version in use specified in the ``Document.xmlVersion`` attribute.